React Elements

 Well, the answer to this is pretty much the same as for the answer to why strings are immutable in JavaScript.

 Immutability prevents mutation and, likewise, prevents side effects from happening in a program.
-This, in turn, prevents the chances of errors in the program, and thus makes development easier.
+This, in turn, reduces the chances of errors in the program and makes development and testing much easier.

 As we saw above, React elements don't have any methods available on them (obviously apart from the methods inherited from the Object